hgilani/analytics.js/README.md

 + Downgraded Plan
 + Left Negative Review

-### But Google Analytics doesn't have traits! or Intercom doesn't have events!
+### Google Analytics doesn't have traits! ...
+Intercom doesn't have events!
 That's all right.
-Nothing will break.
-The providers will automatically record anything the service permits under the covers, so you don't have to worry about anything missing out.
+If a provider doesn't handle a certain type of call, nothing will break.
+So you don't have to worry about anything.

 ## Contributing
 We love contributions!
 If you have a provider you'd like to add, feel free to submit a pull request.
-You can check out the other providers that we've already written for guidance.
+You can check out the providers that we've already written for guidance.
 (Please make sure to add tests!)